CharlieJT/Recipes/tests.md

 - It was showing the top 3 most viewed recipes on the home page, I confirmed this in MongoDB.
 - All information on each card was loading correctly.
 - The search bar was correctly animating when the input field is active & that it's changing colour.
-- The link 'Home' is slightly lighter in colour than the rest of the links in the footer.
+- The link 'Home' is slightly lighter in colour than the rest of the links in the footer and that the 'Home' item in Navbar is underlined.
 - That the link for the search bar is working correctly by testing numerous inputs.
 - Each card on the home page links correctly to the recipe page when clicking the image, the title & the button, also that is linking to the correct recipe.